 This is our observation from working on inherited and AI built codebases, consistent with published research.

-Security, especially access control.
-The Veracode 2025 GenAI Code Security Report, which tested over 100 LLMs, found that AI-generated code introduced a detectable OWASP Top 10 security vulnerability in 45% of cases.
-Auth gaps and broken access control are the most common mobile manifestation: the client does the filtering and the server trusts it.
+Security, especially who can see what.
+The Veracode 2025 GenAI Code Security Report, which tested over 100 large language models (LLMs), found that AI-generated code introduced a detectable security flaw from the OWASP Top 10 list in 45% of cases.
+Login gaps and broken access control are the most common mobile version: the phone hides data and the server trusts it.

 Error handling on anything but the happy path.
 The demo always shows the flow working.
-Real apps need to handle token expiry, network loss, API rate limits, and server errors gracefully.
-AI-generated code rarely includes this without being explicitly prompted for it.
+Real apps need to handle expired logins, lost internet, server overload, and server errors gracefully.
+AI-generated code rarely includes this unless you ask for it directly.

-Copy-pasted patterns that don't fit your stack.
-AI models generate plausible-looking code that may import the wrong library, use a deprecated API, or apply a pattern designed for a different framework.
-It compiles, it runs in debug, and then fails on a device, in a release build, or under load.
+Copy-pasted patterns that don't fit your setup.
+AI models generate plausible-looking code that may pull in the wrong library, use an outdated feature, or apply a pattern meant for a different framework.
+It runs in your test environment and then fails on a real phone, in a store-ready build, or under load.

-Tests.
-Unless you ask explicitly, AI coding tools don't generate tests for the code they write.
-This creates tight coupling: every change is a gamble because nothing verifies the existing behavior still holds.
+Automated tests.
+Unless you ask explicitly, AI coding tools don't write tests for the code they produce.
+That means every change is a gamble because nothing confirms the old behavior still works.

-Defensible architecture.
+Clear structure.
 Everything is connected to everything.
-Swap one dependency and you're touching ten files.
-This isn't a disaster for a solo demo; it becomes one when you need to swap an auth provider, add multi-tenancy, or hand the codebase to another developer.
+Swap one piece and you are touching ten files.
+That is fine for a solo demo; it becomes a problem when you need to swap a login provider, support multiple customer organizations, or hand the project to another developer.

 How this differs from store release